 2. Always Cook Tomato before you eat

-The tomato is that the edible, often red, the berry of the nightshade Solanum Lycopersicum, unremarkably referred to as a tomato plant.
+The tomato is the edible, often red, berry of the nightshade Solanum Lycopersicum, unremarkably referred to as a tomato plant.
 The species originated in western South America.
-The Nahuatl word tomato gave rise to the Spanish word tomato, from that the English word tomato-derived.
+The Nahuatl word tomato gave rise to the Spanish word tomato, from which the English word tomato derived.

-Tomatoes are widely glorified as a source of lycopene, an antioxidant that scientists regard could also be even a lot of powerful than vitamin C in preventing certain kinds of cancer.
-Research indicates that cooking activates additional lycopene in tomatoes and makes it additional bioavailable, which means our bodies will extra easily absorb it and reap the advantages.
-A product like cooked tomatoes, tomato sauce, natural ketchup, and tomato paste can make sure you get your lycopene fix.
+Tomatoes are widely glorified as a source of lycopene, an antioxidant that scientists regard as much more potent than vitamin C in preventing certain kinds of cancer.
+Research indicates that cooking activates additional lycopene in tomatoes and makes it more bioavailable, so our bodies will quickly absorb it and reap the advantages.
+Products like cooked tomatoes, tomato sauce, natural ketchup, and tomato paste can ensure you get your lycopene fix.

 • Vitamin c: 14 mg (per 100 g)